 – HVAC Duct Seal – Even brand new homes can leak 20%-25% of the air in the ducts into the attic.
 This is highly inefficient and can introduce dusty contaminants from the attic into the home.
 All of our air handling equipment is sealed with mastics and special tapes to bring down our duct leakage to no more than 6%.

-– 16 SEER AC and 95% Efficient Furnace – We’ve use American Standard equipment which is the best you can get.
-Code built homes have 13 SEER AC and 80% furnaces.
+– 16 SEER AC and 95% Efficient Furnace – We use American Standard equipment which is the best you can get.
+Code built homes have 14 SEER AC and 80% furnaces.
 Heating and cooling account for 50% of a home’s energy consumption and 40% of the energy consumed in the United States.

-– R-8 Insulated Ducts – 100% more insulation of the industry standard R-4 ducts.
+– R-8 Insulated Ducts – 100% more insulation than R-4 ducts.
 This is a big deal when ducts are run in the attic as they are in Oklahoma.

 – 98% Efficient Navien Tankless Water Heater – Navien is the most efficient tankless water heater on the market and also has the best warranty.
 It uses clean burning, abundant natural gas and you’ll never run out of hot water.